-Our view on Women's Rights
+Our view on Women's Rights and Gender Justice

 The empowerment of women is a critical issue facing the world in the 21st century.
 Since the 1995 World Conference on Women in Beijing, this has been a focal point for our work.
 Each year Anglican women have returned to their communities committed to the implementation of the Beijing Declaration and Platform for Action and the Sustainable Development Goals.

 In 2020, the sixty-fourth session of the United Nations Commission on the Status of Women (CSW64) was postponed after a brief opening session, in response to the global Covid-19 health emergency.
 This year, the sixty-fifth session will take place in a hybrid format, with most meetings taking place online.